ARipeAppleByYoursTruly/edge-pdf/README.md

 1. You're using a Windows PC

    If you're on different OS, and dead set on using MS Edge as the default PDF Editor, you can try:
-   - Building the "app" yourself using the `src` folder (which requires some knowledge on programming using Python), or
+   - Building the "app" yourself using the `src` folder, which requires some knowledge on programming using Python and PyInstaller, or
    - Use an external program to run `edge-pdf.exe`

 2. You have MS Edge installed